Glowing Stone - Thermoluminescence of Fluorite

 Fluorite has numerous applications.
 It’s used as a flux in metallurgy, as a source of fluorine and hydrofluoric acid in the chemical industry, and in the production of optical instruments.
 Due to its striking appearance, it’s also popular among collectors.

-This mineral exhibits clear fluorescence — when illuminated with ultraviolet radiation, it emits a pink glow [5].
+This mineral exhibits clear fluorescence.
+When illuminated with ultraviolet radiation, it emits a pink glow [5].
 In fact, the very term "fluorescence" originates from this mineral.

 However, fluorite is also known for thermoluminescence.